blankly-finance/blankly-docs/content/en/model/model_overview.md

 This is especially exciting for arbitrage or tick by tick data.
 Finally having access to timing this accurate is essential for well tested strategies.

+We are adding a `self.backtester.latency('.01s')` to allow global latency.

 ### Injecting Data

 The model class accepts a few different types of data: